ScHARR Information Governance

 - Shared usernames and passwords.
 This is a breach of Information Security and bad practice.
-People may access more information than they are permitted to see which is a breach of the Data Protection Act.
+People may access more information than they are permitted to see which is a breach of the General Data Protection Regulations (GDPR).

 - Computers that are not protected; i.e. left unlocked or risk-bearing data unencrypted on the hard drive.

 - Offices left unlocked, or doors held open

 - Lost/stolen equipment containing risk-bearing data that are not appropriately protected

 - Information stored on external services without the proper checks

 - Information shared incorrectly, e.g. transmission of risk-bearing data unencrypted by e-mail